HAPPYRON’S MUSIC MARKETING MAXIMS

-If someone does make a respectful comment on your music they very well you know that your music is good then there opinion really doesn’t matter very much .
+If someone does make a respectful comment on your music they very well you know that your music is good then their opinion really doesn’t matter very much.

 BE COURTEOUS – EVERY PERSON MATTERS

-The message I hear more then anything else from big shots is that nobody on the way up is “big enough” to be a jerk that professionals in the business simply don’t want to work with jerks.
-Also audiences remember if you treat them poorly.
+The message I hear more than anything else from big shots is that nobody on the way up is “big enough” to be a jerk that professionals in the business simply don’t want to work with jerks.
+Also, audiences remember if you treat them poorly.
 It may be part of your image (or real personality) to be a jerk, and that may work as part of your show, but nobody likes to be disrespected in person and they’ll remember it.
-And they’ll tell someone
+And they’ll tell someone.

 IT’S “WHO YOU KNOW” IN THIS BUSINESS, SO MAKE SOME FRIENDS!